What happens when my term life insurance policy ends?

 What happens to term life insurance at the end of the term?

+What happens at the end of a term life insurance policy?
 If you’ve recently come to the end of your term life insurance policy — congratulations.
 You’ve outlived your policy.
 The best type of term life insurance is the kind you never end up using but is there if you and your family need it.

 Not all life insurance policies expire, but term life insurance expires at a set date.
+What happens to term insurance when it expires?

 What is important is to have a plan to help you maintain coverage so that you don’t suddenly find yourself in a position where the cost of insurance becomes too high.

-If you allow yourself to renew an existing policy annually, you may find that at some point, your insurance costs are astronomical, and it would have been better to secure a new longer-term policy or permanent insurance somewhere along the way,
+If you allow yourself to renew an existing policy annually, you may find that at some point your insurance costs are astronomical, and it would have been better to secure a new longer-term policy or permanent insurance somewhere along the way.

+Can you extend a term life insurance policy?
 Knowing your options when you purchase a policy will save you a lot of headaches later on.
 You can plan by having options to extend your term or convert your insurance to a permanent plan built into your existing policy.

 If your term life insurance is ending, consult with your insurance agent to see what options you have.
 Most insurance companies will have a few options that we will discuss later on.
 However, do this before your policy has expired and you are no longer insured.